kjpou1/rnn_lstm_from_scratch/README.md

 | Sampling (temperature)      | ✅ | ✅ | Complete |
 | LSTM cell                   | 🔜 | 🔜 | Coming Soon |
 | Optimizers (SGD, RMSProp, Adam) | ✅ | ✅ | Complete |

 ---

+## 🧠 Design Decisions

+This project **intentionally deviates** from the Coursera implementation in key places to align better with deep learning best practices:

+### ❗Logits instead of Softmax in the Forward Pass

+Unlike the original course, we do **not apply softmax during the forward pass**.
+Instead, we return the raw output logits and defer softmax to the loss function or sampling step.

+**Why?**

+- ✅ This mirrors modern deep learning frameworks like TensorFlow and PyTorch, where loss functions (e.g. `categorical_crossentropy`) handle softmax internally via `from_logits=True`.
+- ✅ It improves **numerical stability** and reduces unnecessary computation during training.
+- ✅ It lets us compute a **vectorized softmax** once during loss calculation, instead of step-by-step during the forward pass.

+This was a **conscious architectural decision** — not a shortcut.
+It helps us better debug gradients, align with frameworks, and prepare for deeper experiments like temperature sampling and attention mechanisms.

+---